symfony/symfony-docs/components/dependency_injection/workflow.rst

 where the various files and classes should be located.
 This is because this depends on the application, library or framework in which you want to use the container.
-Looking at how the container is configured and built in the Symfony full-stack framework will help you see how this all fits together, whether you are using the full-stack framework or looking to use the service container in another application.
+Looking at how the container is configured and built in the Symfony full-stack Framework will help you see how this all fits together, whether you are using the full-stack framework or looking to use the service container in another application.